Saving & Spending Travel

 Fact checked

-Airport lounges often provide frequent travelers an oasis away from the crowded and busy terminal gates.
+In theory, airport lounges offer weary travelers an escape from busy terminal gates and restaurants.
 But what if the lounge is just as crowded as the gate?

-Priority Pass offers its members access to one of the largest airport lounge networks in the world, but access is relatively easy to gain and has led to some overcrowding issues.
-See why certain Priority Pass lounges are crowded and what some alternative options could be.
+Priority Pass provides its members with access to one of the largest airport lounge networks in the world, but access is relatively easy to gain and has led to issues with overcrowding at some locations.

 What are Priority Pass lounges?